-The School Council also work to raise money for our chosen charity, which this year is Cancer Research UK.
+The School Council also work to raise money for our chosen charity, which for the Autumn Term is York Animal Home.
+A bake sale at the Christmas Fair raised over £84.
 Charities are nominated at the start of each school year and presentations are given by the council members.
 Each child in school then votes to select the charity for the year.
 Fundraising activities are organised throughout the year by the School Council.
-In the school year 2015-2016 we raised over £800 for the Children’s Heart Surgery Fund, Leeds.
+In the school year 2016-2017 our charity was Cancer Research UK.
+During 2015-2016 we raised over £800 for the Children’s Heart Surgery Fund, Leeds.

 School Councillors attend regular meetings.
 They take a role in the appointment of new staff; they have the opportunity to interview candidates using their own prepared questions.
 They also prepare and lead whole school assemblies.